Verizon/knobs/usage/index.md

 In addition to these general purposes lookup APIs, `Config` has two other useful functions:

-`++`: allows you to add two configuration objects together; this can be useful if you're loading multiple configurations from different sources which is so often the case.
+* `++`: allows you to add two configuration objects together; this can be useful if you're loading multiple configurations from different sources which is so often the case.

-`subconfig`: given a `Config` instance you can get a new `Config` instance with only keys that satisfy a given predicate.
-This is really useful if - for example - you only wanted to collect keys in the "foo" section of the configuration:
+* `subconfig`: given a `Config` instance you can get a new `Config` instance with only keys that satisfy a given predicate.
+This is really useful if - for example - you only wanted to collect keys in the "foo" section of the configuration: `cfg.subconfig("foo")`.

 <a name="reloading"></a>